How do you cope with homeschooling for the long haul?

 Without realizing it’s even happening, one day we can wake up, no longer are excited about teaching our kids, and we look at it as a drudgery.

 What are the Most Common Reasons Homeschool Moms Lose Their Joy?
 Here are 6!

 Do you often find yourself staying up late to get “a little work” done, and maybe even getting up early to get some quiet time while the kids are still sleeping?
-When you burn the candle on both ends like this for very long, it WILL catch you.
+When you burn the candle on both ends like this for very long, it will catch you.

 Simple solution?
 Guard your sleep!
 Make it a priority to get the rest you need.

-When children won’t obey, or are in the habit of complaining and arguing, it makes for an unpleasant atmosphere in the home for not just Mom, but everyone.
+When children won’t obey or are in the habit of complaining and arguing, it makes for an unpleasant atmosphere in the home.
+Not just for mom, but everyone.

-When you find that you are often mad and upset because of the kids’ behavior, take a break from your normal routine and work on the character issues – especially obedience!
+When you find that you are often mad and upset because of the kids’ behavior, take a break from your normal routine, and work on the character issues – especially obedience!

 “Your child must learn to obey, first and foremost, or you can never serve as his teacher.
 Teaching him to obey, to do his work and stick with it, to follow instructions, not to interrupt, and much more requires your diligent supervision and follow-through.
 Unless your children learn to listen to your directions and follow them, it doesn’t matter how fabulous your resources are.
 The first and foremost subject to teach is good behavior born of self-discipline. “ (In other words, teach them character!)

 Use God’s Word to correct and train their heart.
 His Word has power that our words don’t have, and our focus should be on the character issue of their heart, not their behavior.